Angular2Guy/ReactAndGo/README.md

 # ReactAndGo
 This is a project to compare a single page application frontend based on React and a Rest backend based on Go, to Angular frontends and Spring Boot/Java backends.
 It enables the car drivers to find gas prices below an user defined target price.
 It sends notifications if the target price is reached and shows the prices matches in a table.
 The gas prices of the location of the user are shown in a table and on a map with with pins and hovers.
 The frontend uses React/Typescript  with Recoil for the state, Mui for the components and Openlayers for the map.
 The backend uses Go with Gin for the controllers with Jwt Token for security and Gorm for database access.
 Postgresql is used as database and for the MQTT messaging is the Paho library used.
 For development Apache Artemis is used as messaging system.
-The gas stations are imported every night with help of the go-cron library.
+The gas stations are imported every night and the state/county averages are calculated every night with help of the go-cron library.

 Technologies: Go/Golang, Gin, Gorm, Paho, React, Recoil, Typescript, Recoil, Mui, Openlayers, Structurizr